Why Build Modular?

 Without realizing it, builders have used modular construction to improve the construction process for years by incorporating factory-assembled components such as pre-hung doors, windows, cabinet modules and roof trusses.

-modular construction is simply a natural extension of that process with large modules, pre-built in our manufacturing facility.
-From pre-wired electrical and rough plumbing to finished carpentry work, modules are delivered to your site with up to 80 percent of the home complete.
-And the benefits are compelling:
+Modular construction is simply a natural extension of that process with large modules, pre-built in our manufacturing facility.
+From pre-wired electrical and rough plumbing to finished carpentry work, modules are delivered to your site with up to 80 percent of the home complete

 Building your Dream Home

 Modular homes simplifies the building process because 80 percent of your structure can be built and inspected off-site.
 They are constructed in an environmentally controlled manufacturing facility, so construction takes place under cover and your structures are protected from weather-related damage.
 Our tradesmen also have access to tools, jigs, assembly tables, and material-handling equipment not found on a typical construction site, which results in a higher degree of precision and ultimately yields a stronger, more durable structure.
 Modular homes are designed to meet and exceed local building codes and use the same quality materials as traditional construction.
 In addition, modular construction is subject to stringent and comprehensive design review and inspections by state-approved authorities.

 The modular process combines the latest technology with the finest building materials to deliver well-built, high-quality homes.
 We use top brand names – GE®, Moen®, Johns Manville®, Merillat®, Owens Corning® and others – to ensure your home is outfitted by the best.
 We offer an array of award-winning home designs, including cape cods, ranches and two-story homes, flexible enough to fit nearly any lifestyle or budget.
 And our wide range of designer options will allow you to tailor the home to your tastes and needs.

 Environmentally Friendly and Neighbor Approved